The rights and duties of taxpayers and tax authorities as well as related procedures are contained in the Taxation Rules Act.

 Businesses must file tax and national insurance returns and provide tax-related data electronically.

 In addition to this, every taxpayer has the opportunity to handle tax affairs electronically.
-Taxpayers may therefore fulfil their reporting obligations and record any changes electronically, as well as their filing and data provision obligations.
+Taxpayers may therefore fulfil beyond their filing and data supply obligations also their reporting obligation and obligation to record any changes electronically.
 In addition to this, every taxpayer has the opportunity to view his own tax account, and to download the recorded data.